streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 `docker pull streamnative/apache-pulsar-grafana-dashboard`

 2. Configure the following two environment variables in docker.
-- *PULSAR_PROMETHEUS_URL*: The HTTP URL that points to your prometheus service.
+- *PULSAR_PROMETHEUS_URL*: The HTTP URL that points to your Prometheus service.
 For example, `docker run -e PULSAR_PROMETHEUS_URL=http://<prometheus-host>:9090 <IMAGE ID>`.
-- *PULSAR_CLUSTER*: The pulsar cluster name.
-The cluster name is aligned with your prometheus configuration.
+- *PULSAR_CLUSTER*: The Pulsar cluster name.
+The cluster name is aligned with your Prometheus configuration.
 For example, `export PULSAR_CLUSTER=<your-cluster-name>`.

 The following is a command sample.
 ```bash